Cherreads

 The world fractured.

-"Left flank," Stone whispered.
+"Left flank," he whispered.

-"Nice hit," Ben said, wiping sweat.
+"Nice," Ben said, wiping sweat.
 "They won't forget that one."

-Ben laughed, wild and unrestrained.
+Ben laughed, wild, untamed.
 "Who's next?"

 The field thinned.
 Ten remained.

-Back in the real world, monitors cast harsh shadows across their faces.
+Back in the real world, monitors cast harsh shadows.
 Ben punched the air, grin wide, eyes alive.
-"Top ten.
-Just like we planned."

 For a heartbeat, everything felt right.